vibeus/vibe-website/content/blog/from-pitch-to-partnership-designing-presentations-with-clients-in-mind/index.md

 ## Clear the Way for Collaboration

-“Great things in business are never done by one person; they’re done by a team of people.” –Steve JobsDesign is a key component of a great presentation, but how you frame the pitch matters, too.
+> “Great things in business are never done by one person; they’re done by a team of people.”
+>
+> –Steve Jobs
+>
+>

+Design is a key component of a great presentation, but how you frame the pitch matters, too.
 It’s expected that a business owner would be protective of their processes and they way they’ve always conducted business.
 Your goal, then, is not only to demonstrate your knowledge of the client, but how you can help them.

 It would be easy to simply state what your company does and expect the client to follow along.
 But instead of letting them draw their own conclusion, illustrate how you can add value to their business.
 People tend to resist change, so it’s important to offer more than one solution.
 This gives clients the chance to make a choice and feel like their voice is being heard.